Vendors use this form to sign up for ACH direct deposit

 ACH (Automated Clearing House) – a central distribution and settlement point for clearing the electronic credit and debit transactions between financial institutions.

-ACH payment – a payment made to a payee by way of direct deposit to the payee's bank account as an alternative to issuing a warrant.
+ACH payment – a payment made to a payee by way of direct deposit to the payee's bank account as an alternative to issuing a warrant or check.

 Addendum Record – an ACH record type that carries supplemental data needed to provide information concerning an ACH payment.